weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 # tags: ['vector index plugins']
 ---

 Vector indexing is a key component of vector databases.
 It can help to [significantly **increase the speed** of the search process of similarity search](https://weaviate.io/blog/why-is-vector-search-so-fast) with only a minimal tradeoff in search accuracy ([HNSW index](#hnsw-index)), or efficiently store many subsets of data in a small memory footprint ([flat index](#flat-index)).
-You can even select to start off with a flat index and then dynamically switch to the HNSW index as you scale object count ([dynamic index](#dynamic-index)).
+The [dynamic index](#dynamic-index) can even start off as a flat index and then dynamically switch to the HNSW index as it scales past a threshold.

 Weaviate's vector-first storage system takes care of all storage operations with a vector index.
 Storing data in a vector-first manner not only allows for semantic or context-based search, but also makes it possible to store *very* large amounts of data without decreasing performance (assuming scaled well horizontally or having sufficient shards for the indices).

 Weaviate supports two types of vector indexing:
 * [flat index](#flat-index): a simple, lightweight index that is designed for small datasets.
 * [HNSW index](#hnsw-index): a more complex index that is slower to build, but it scales well to large datasets as queries have a logarithmic time complexity.
 * [dynamic index](#dynamic-index): allows you to automatically switch from a flat index to an HNSW index as object count scales

-:::warning Beta Feature Added in v1.25.0
+:::caution Beta
-Dynamic indexing is currently in beta.
+Dynamic indexing was added in `v1.25` and is currently in beta.
+Please use with caution.
 :::

 This page explains what vector indices are, and what purpose they serve in the Weaviate vector database.